 Answer fielded by Tony Gaukroger – Colour Tone Masterbatch Ltd.

-Read Tony’s informative blog about how they met the challenge of allowing plastic waste to be readily identified by modern equipment that uses optical sorting technology.
 Black plastics in particular are prone to absorbing certain wavelengths, this in effect ‘blinding’ the sensors that rely on analysing reflected light.

 Answer fielded by Silvergate Plastics.